tomsch420/phd-thesis/chapters/probability_theory.typ

 While the KLD is a popular way of expressing the difference of two distributions it comes with numerous problem attached.
 For instance, it is neither symmetric, nor bounded to any maximum value and does not work well for distributions with finite support.

-TODO EXAMPLE

 In the scope of this thesis, comparing distributions is desired to be symmetric and at least 0, indicating two distributions are completely equal or 1, indicating they agree nowhere.
 A pairwise query that computes such a number is the $L_1$ metric between densities.
 The $L_1$ metric is an instance of the $L_p$ metric.
 As stated in @def:lp_metric, this family of metrics describes the analytical difference between densities where the difference is potentiated by $p$.
+An example of the $L_1$ metric is shown in @fig:l1_metric.

 #definition(title: [$L_p$ Metric @deza2009encyclopedia])[